-Chiloglottis validus is somewhat similar vagrant species to New Zealand.
-It is a much larger plant with dark green to almost brown green leaves and greenish-purple to purple-brown flowers.
-The labellum is ovate-cordate rather than broadly to narrowly triangular, and much more irritable.
-Chiloglottis validus is strictly insect-pollinated, and lacking its natural pollination vector rarely sets seed in New Zealand.
-Chiloglottis cornuta is predominantly selfing, so it freely produces capsules.
+Chiloglottis cornuta is somewhat similar but is a much smaller plant with green flowers.
+The labellum of that species is strongly deltoid.
+Unlike S. valida which is strictly insect-pollinated, and whose pollination vector is apparently absent in New Zealand, C. cornuta is predominantly selfing, so it freely produces capsules.
 Both species may be found growing together.

 Easily grown in a cool, moist, deep, well drained, gritty soil, mulched with well rotted pine needles and bark.
 Does better in dappled light than full sun.
 An attractive species which flowers readily in cultivation.

 Plant collectors and logging of plantation forestry pose the major threats to this species.
 In both cases neither threat is major because the few accessible sites are well guarded by members of the New Zealand Native Orchid Group.
 This species does not readily set seed in New Zealand because its insect-pollination vector is apparently absent.
 However, occasional capsules are formed, and people have hand-pollinated some plants at Iwitahi.
 Nevertheless the bulk of the wild populations are clonal and the lack of sexual reproductive is the main threat, and also the main reason why it is listed as a vagrant.